Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Numerical Experiments

 where $d_{j}$ denotes the degree of node $j$.
 In Figure \ref{fig:fullgraphcluster}, we plot the local clustering coefficients of each node in networks that we construct using the BA and WS models.
 For most nodes, $C_{t}(j)$ is not particularly large for either RGM.
 Therefore, we do not expect to observe particularly modular structural communities in either RGM.
 In the WS model, the local clustering coefficients tend to be small because the rewiring probability is large.

-{To generate communities such as the LCC,} we set the threshold of the correlation graph to be $C_{\text{cr}} = 0.99${, except for the WS network with heterogeneity parameter $\gamma=10$, where we use $C_{\text{cr}}=0.98$.
+To generate communities such as the LCC, we set the threshold of the correlation graph to be $C_{\text{cr}} = 0.99$, except for the WS network with heterogeneity parameter $\gamma=10$, where we use $C_{\text{cr}}=0.98$.
 We do this because the threshold $C_{\text{cr}}=0.99$ only yields one or two oscillators in the LCC, which makes it difficult to measure locking.
-Using a slightly smaller value of $C_{\text{cr}}$ in this case ameliorates the issue and yields more intelligible results.} Among the values of $C_{\text{cr}}$ that we examined, our parameter choices typically produced the best community discrimination across the values of $\gamma$ that we examined.
-Smaller values of $C_{\text{cr}}$ generate fewer (and larger) communities; at large values of $\gamma$, this can allow too much heterogeneity within a community, and we then obtain little to no locking.
-For example, using $C_{\text{cr}}=0.95$ yields very similar results as $C_{\text{cr}} = 0.99$ for $\gamma=0.1$, but it yields communities with much less locking than for $C_{\text{cr}} = 0.99$ when $\gamma=1$ or $\gamma=10$ in the BA model.
-Similar results hold for the WS model.
-Arguably, it may be desirable to allow the value of $C_{\text{cr}}$ to change to adjust to the known heterogeneity (as quantified by $\gamma$) of the oscillators and produce communities with the most locking, but this increases the difficulty of comparing the functional communities that one obtains for different values of $\gamma$.
-Therefore, we use {the} value $C_{\text{cr}} = 0.99$ for most of our case studies to facilitate exposition and consistency in reporting results.
+Using a slightly smaller value of $C_{\text{cr}}$ in this case ameliorates the issue and yields more intelligible results.
+Among the values of $C_{\text{cr}}$ that we examine, these parameter choices typically produce the best community discrimination across the examined values of $\gamma$.
+Smaller values of $C_{\text{cr}}$ generate fewer (and larger) communities; at large values of $\gamma$, this can allow too much heterogeneity within a community, and we then observe little to no locking.
+For example, using $C_{\text{cr}}=0.95$ yields very similar results as $C_{\text{cr}} = 0.99$ when $\gamma=0.1$, but it yields communities with much less locking than for $C_{\text{cr}} = 0.99$ when $\gamma=1$ or $\gamma=10$ in the BA model.
+Our observations for the WS mode are similar.
+Arguably, it may be desirable to allow the value of $C_{\text{cr}}$ to change to adjust to the known heterogeneity (as quantified by $\gamma$) of the oscillators and produce communities with the most locking, but this increases the difficulty of comparing the functional communities that we obtain for different values of $\gamma$.
+Therefore, we use the value $C_{\text{cr}} = 0.99$ for most of our case studies to facilitate exposition and consistency in reporting results.